JeremyMedders/LogixLibraries/README.md

 - documentation for the Alarm family.
 - workarounds and solutions for common
 - overall repository structure improvements
-- MBTCP client, sample program, features, basic documentation
+- MBTCP client basic documentation
 - documentation for the PowerFlex 525
 - open discussion board